dynatrace-oss/opentelemetry-metric-dotnet/README.md

     // However, it is also possible to specify Url and ApiToken here.

     // *** Additional (optional) parameters: ***
-    // A prefix that will be prepended to each exported metric.
+    // A prefix that will be prepended to each exported metric name.
     Prefix = "dynatrace.opentelemetry",

     // Default dimensions are added to each exported metric as "key=value" pairs.